trevordevore/dataview_demo/README.md

 # DataView Demo Levure Project

-This repo contains a Levure application which demonstrates how to use the DataView and DataView Tree helpers.
+This repo contains a Levure application which demonstrates how to use the DataView, DataView Tree, DataView DBCursor, and DataView Paginated Scroll helpers.
 If you are checking this repo out with git on your local computer make sure you initialize submodules.
-Levure, DataView helper, DataView Tree helper, and DataView Database Cursor helper are all submodules.
+Levure, DataView helper, DataView Tree helper, and DataView Database Cursor helper, and DataView Paginated Scroll helper are all submodules.

 To open the application, launch LiveCode and open the `./app/standalone.livecode` stack file, switch to the Browse tool, and